avijeet95/SeleniumAutomation/README.md

 # SeleniumAutomation
-Contains Scripts used for automation of browser tasks Uses Selenium ,ChromeEngine and Phantomjs
+Contains Scripts used for automation of browser tasks<br>
+Uses Selenium ,ChromeEngine and Phantomjs